KingWaffleIII/KingWaffleIII/README.md

 - [Cashmoney](https://github.com/KingWaffleIII/cashmoney), a simple Django web-based job/shift finance management app.

 ### WIP
-- ???, a Discord roleplay bot that simulates international war between different factions.
+- TIDMAS, a key-based cipher using maths.

+- [Kommander](https://github.com/KingWaffleIII/kommander), a Django web-based SSH and proprietary remote access server/client.
 - ???, a mobile app, powered by Tauri, that listens for and recognises any playing surahs in the background (like Shazam).
-- [Kommander](https://github.com/KingWaffleIII/kommander), a Django web-based SSH and proprietary remote access server/client.

 ## Contact